souvik065/Obsidian-Notes/RESOURCES/MCA 3-Semester/BDA/Introduction to Hadoop.md

 ### **YARN(Yet Another Resource Negotiator) in Hadoop**

 - YARN is core component of Hadoop
-- YAR is the next generation Hadoop computing of platforms
+- YARN is the next generation Hadoop computing of platforms
 - Available in Hadoop 2.0
 - it's separates the resource management layer and the processing component layer.
 - Resource Management: Monitor nodes, allocate resources and schedule jobs.